Skip to main contentArrow Right

 • Preference and consent management

 The specific CIAM capabilities an app employs will depend on its purpose and design.
-Take, for example, ridesharing platforms, which may use CIAM to:
+For example, ridesharing platforms may use CIAM to:

-1. Facilitate the registration process for users and drivers by analyzing their identification or sending a code to their cell number.
+• Simplify user and driver registration by verifying identification or sending a code to their mobile number.

-3. Enforce security controls like risk-based MFA, trusted device checks, and session timeouts.
+• Enforce security measures like risk-based MFA, trusted device checks, and session timeouts.

-6. Allow users to alter their accounts, such as changing their phone number or password.
+• Allow users to manage their accounts, including updating phone numbers or passwords.

 While the functions of CIAM solutions are varied and adaptable, they all work to facilitate three central capabilities: